Exponentially accurate open quantum simulation via randomized dissipation with minimal ancilla: main results

 To simulate the $(n+1)$-qubit CPTN map $\widetilde{\mathcal{W}}_v$, we need to introduce additional $3+\lceil \log_2 M\rceil$ qubits.
-This additional qubits are required for quantum circuits, obtained from the standard method~\cite{Cleve2016-yj}, to effectively simulate the CPTN maps $\mathcal{B}^{(\rm approx)}_{kl}$.
-They are measured by the computational basis in the middle of the entire circuit and then reset for the next $\mathcal{B}_{kl}^{(\rm approx)}$.
-Performing a classical post-processing on the final outputs in order to drop an unnecessary part of the CPTP process by unitary circuit, we can effectively realize CPTN maps using the circuits illustrated in Fig.~\ref{fig:main_circ}. \end{proof}
+This additional qubits are required for quantum circuits $U_{kl}$ in Eq.~\eqref{eq:effectivesim_CPTN_main}, obtained from the standard method~\cite{Cleve2016-yj}, to effectively simulate the CPTN maps $\mathcal{B}^{(\rm approx)}_{kl}$.
+These additional qubits are measured by the computational basis in the middle of the entire circuit and then reset for the next $\mathcal{B}_{kl}^{(\rm approx)}$.
+Performing a classical post-processing on the final outputs in order to drop an unnecessary part of the CPTP process by unitary circuits (see Eq.~\eqref{eq:effectivesim_CPTN_main}), we can effectively realize CPTN maps $\widetilde{\mathcal{W}}_v$ using the circuits illustrated in Fig.~\ref{fig:main_circ}. \end{proof}